Community-led research on corporate capture and the rights to land, housing and natural resources

 > Consejo de Mujeres Wuxhtaj, Guatemala (part of Consejo de Pueblos Wuxhtaj)

-> Fundación Promocción Humana and representatives of the Union of Agricultural Workers in El Salto, Argentina
+> Fundación Promocción Humana and representatives of the Federation of Agricultural workers of the primary sector (FETAAP), Argentina

 > Red Chimpu Warmi, Bolivia (part of the Coordinadora Andina de Organizaciones Indigenas – CAOI)